vlandham/captain_z/out/captain_z.md

 The storyteller had been another pirate, the friendly Sammy Two Toes.
 Sammy had told the story of the treasure so well that Captain Z knew she would have to try to find it.

 Of course at that time, Captain Z was no captain, as she had no boat of her own with which to search.
+She was just one of the crew of the Wind Breaker, charged with swabbing decks and polishing brass.
 But that didn't stop Sophia Zephyr from plotting and dreaming.
 All things change with the times and the tides, as they say.

-And by the time Sophia Zephyr became Captain Z, she had heard the story of Castle Island a hundred times or more.
+And by the time Sophia Zephyr became Captain Z and took control of Wind Drinker, with is a tale for another time, she had heard the story of Castle Island a hundred times or more.
 And each time, it ended with a different surprise.
 A different name to the treasure to be found.

 Some, like Sammy Two Toes, said it to be a huge diamond.
 As large as your fist, and as heavy as your head.
 Sammy had said it shone like a star in the sun.